Symmetric hypergraph states: Entanglement quantification and robust Bell nonlocality: The geometric measure of hypergraph states

-where $\ket{\phi_{\mathrm{odd}}^\mathbf{k}}$ is a normalized quantum state depending on $\mathbf{k}$ which features odd weight contributions only in the computational basis. \end{lemma} The conditions look somewhat artificial at the first sight, however additionally to all single-cardinality hyperedge $\ket{H^k_N}$ which are stabilised by $Y^{\otimes N}$, they encompass e.g. $24$-qubit $(5,9)$-uniform or $16$-qubit $(3,5,9)$-uniform hypergraph states.
+where $\ket{\phi_{\mathrm{odd}}^\mathbf{k}}$ is a normalized quantum state depending on $\mathbf{k}$ which features only odd weight contributions in the computational basis. \end{lemma} The conditions look somewhat artificial at the first sight.
+However, additionally to all single-cardinality hyperedge $\ket{H^k_N}$ which are stabilized by $Y^{\otimes N}$, they encompass e.g. $24$-qubit $(5,9)$-uniform or $16$-qubit $(3,5,9)$-uniform hypergraph states.